The Canadian Ethnic Studies Association

 February 9, 2022

-Please join us as we welcome David Scott FitzGerald as the speaker for the second session in our series.
-Professor FitzGerald will be speaking on the topic of Climbing out of the silo: a systems approach to displacement, followed by a time of discussion.
+Thank you for joining us as we welcomed David Scott FitzGerald as the speaker for the second session in our series.
+Professor FitzGerald spoke on the topic of Climbing out of the silo: A systems approach to displacement, followed by a time of discussion.

 About our Speaker